-Articulate the school's mission to the community and solicit its support in realizing the mission.
-[See AE, GB series]
+Articulate the school's mission to the community and solicit community support in realizing the mission.

-Demonstrate awareness of school/community needs and initiate activities to meet those identified needs.
+Demonstrate awareness of school and community needs and initiate activities to meet those needs.

-Use appropriate and effective techniques for community and parent involvement.
+Use appropriate and effective techniques to encourage community and parent involvement.